Gut Health: The Key to Overall Well-being

 Foods That Heal the Gut

-Incorporating fibre-rich foods such as fruits, vegetables, whole grains, and legumes can promote the growth of beneficial gut bacteria.
+Incorporating fibre-rich foods such as fruits like berries, citrus, vegetables, whole grains, and legumes can promote the growth of beneficial gut bacteria.
 Fermented foods like yoghurt, kefir, sauerkraut, and kimchi are also excellent sources of probiotics, which help restore gut flora balance.
 Additionally, foods high in polyphenols, like olive oil, green tea, and dark chocolate, support gut health by reducing inflammation and encouraging the growth of good bacteria.

 Foods That Harm the Gut